edgarfinn/Redux-Basic-Reference/README.md

 registerServiceWorker();
 ```

-2) a) Write some reducers to return some initial value for the app's state
+2) a) Write some reducers to provide state to your app

 src/reducers/reducer_albums.js
 ```js